StanfordBDHG/ChatPPC/README.md

 supabase migration up
 ```

+> [!TIP]
-8. Follow the instructions below in the *Document Ingestion* section if you wish to add documents.
+> At this step, you can follow the instructions below in the *Document Ingestion* section if you wish to add documents to test with.

 9. Run the development server:
 ```bash
 yarn run dev
 ```

-9. Open [http://localhost:3000](http://localhost:3000) to view the application.
-You can access the Supabase Studio at [http://localhost:54323](http://localhost:54323) to view and manage your local database.
+10. Open [http://localhost:3000](http://localhost:3000) to view the ChatPPC application.
+You can also access the Supabase Studio at [http://localhost:54323](http://localhost:54323) to view and manage your local database.

 ## Document Ingestion